angular/angular/aio/content/guide/architecture-modules.md

 * `imports`: Other modules whose exported classes are needed by component templates declared in *this* NgModule.

-* `providers`: Creators of [services](guide/architecture-services) that this NgModule contributes to the global collection of services; they become accessible in all parts of the app.
+* `providers`: Creators of [services](guide/architecture-services) that this NgModule contributes to the global collection of services; they become accessible in all parts of the application.
 (You can also specify providers at the component level.)

-* `bootstrap`: The main application view, called the *root component*, which hosts all other app views.
+* `bootstrap`: The main application view, called the *root component*, which hosts all other application views.
 Only the *root NgModule* should set the `bootstrap` property.

 Here's a simple root NgModule definition.